 Canada’s response to the conflict in Syria

 Canada has given generously to the various international efforts to support the Syrian people, including those living as refugees in neighboring countries.
-To date, Canada has committed over $969 million in humanitarian, development and security assistance in response to the Syria crisis.
+To date, Canada has committed almost 1 billion in humanitarian, development and security assistance in response to the Syria crisis.

 Working through experienced humanitarian partners, Canada’s humanitarian assistance funding is helping to meet the food, shelter, health, protection and emergency education needs of Syrians affected by the crisis.

 - Canada announces final tally of Syria Emergency Relief Fund and additional programming through Canadian and international partners (April 2016)

 On September 12, 2015, the Government of Canada launched the Syria Emergency Relief Fund to support humanitarian relief efforts in response to the conflict in Syria.
 For every eligible dollar donated by individual Canadians between September 2015 and February 2016 in response to the crisis, the government set aside one dollar in the fund.
 Canadians generously donated a total of $31.8 million, which the Government of Canada is matching.